 View Jim's Google Scholar profile

 Jim is a licensed Chartered Ecologist with a practical background in countryside management and agriculture.
-He obtained a PhD in Woodland Ecology from the University of Warwick before forging a duality in his career that was divided equally between environmental consultancy and higher education teaching and research in the land-based sector.
-He has over 20 years' lecturing and consultancy experience and continues to operate as an external examiner in other universities.
+He obtained a PhD from the University of Warwick before forging a duality in his career that was divided equally between environmental consultancy and Higher Education teaching and research in the land-based sector.
+He has over 20 years lecturing and consultancy experience and continues to operate as an external examiner in other Universities.
+He is the Course Leader for both MSc programmes and an Employability Lead for the School.

 Prior to joining the School of Life Sciences in 2022, Jim worked as a Principal Ecologist and Environment Manager for Kier Highways, Amey Consulting and SYSTRA focussing on delivering and supplying the evidence base for environmental impact assessments, particularly for highways and rail infrastructure developments.